HENRY GEORGE: RESURRECTING A BURIAL?

 Prior to the computerised recording of real estate sales data, it was common for valuers such as me to seek sales evidence from municipal valuation departments.
 Anything of particular interest I’d discovered during inspection of a property for the Australian Taxation Office (other than the market value of a subject property) was sometimes shared with the municipal valuer as a quid pro quo for having provided the sales data.
 On one such occasion at a south-eastern Melbourne municipality, a young assistant valuer sought to confirm that I was a supporter of the ideas of Henry George.
 I replied that I was, and asked whether he knew much about George.
 He replied something to the effect, “Not really, but why has ‘X’ (his boss, an older senior valuer) told me that I should beware of any follower of the ideas of Henry George?”
 I mentioned that his particular municipality based its council rates on site valuations, unlike some other Victorian municipalities which struck their rates on the net annual valuations of properties, and that land value taxation was actually a critical requirement for Henry George’s ideas, so that any development in the municipality was not penalised.
 The valuer clearly had not been aware that Australia had led the world in land value taxation.
 He inquired further as to why then senior people in the profession appeared to have been warned off getting close to Henry George supporters.
 I suggested that the campaign may have initially been engineered by economists, not valuers, because the valuers’ professional institute, the Australian Institute of Valuers (AIV), was actually founded by Australian Valuation Office valuers who assessed properties for the 1910 federal land tax.
 This was news to him also.
 I left the exchange feeling I may have countered to one person, at least, the background scare about Henry George’s taxing of land rents instead of incomes and purchases.

 I wondered whether it was for amusement’s sake that I was later invited to speak about Henry George at an AIV discussion group’s annual dinner.
 The gathering comprised senior valuers from major city real estate agencies and from areas of banking and insurance.
-It turned out not to be all together for amusement; the vote of thanks for my address proved to be generous.
+It turned out not to be altogether for amusement; the vote of thanks for my address proved to be generous.
 Apparently, I didn’t have horns growing from my head in putting Henry George’s case to attendees.
 Most agreed they would roll with the punches if a significant land tax was enacted.
 The speaker completed his vote of thanks with a very forthcoming comment: “Bryan, you may note that Pat Gill (of McGee, O’Callaghan & Gill, the Catholic Church’s real estate valuation company) is absent tonight.
 In organizing the event, Pat told me that he would never attend any dinner where a supporter of Henry George was to be the guest speaker!”
 Eliciting laughter from attendees, the comment acted curiously to warm the cockles of my heart.
 Not every contact with my professional institute has been as pleasant.

 So, here we are now in 2024, likely three years out from another Great Depression, with the income tax regime fining people and companies for working at things they’re doing, and precluding others from doing what they would like to be doing instead.
 Real estate speculation and gambling has been running rife and tax reform has come to be seen as the most pressing issue.
-The excellent Australia’s Future Tax System (‘The Henry Tax Review’) has lain dormant following extensive misbegotten advertising by mining companies having acted to defeat the Rudd Government’s attempt to introduce a Resource Super Profit Tax on mining rents; a tax, along with land tax, completely in accord with what’s necessary to free up Australian productivity, competitiveness, and cheaper access for individual companies and individuals to land.
+The excellent Australia’s Future Tax System (‘The Henry Tax Review’) has lain dormant following extensive misbegotten advertising by mining companies having acted to defeat the Rudd Government’s attempt to introduce a Resource Super Profit Tax on mining rents; a tax, along with land tax, completely in accord with what’s necessary to free up Australian productivity, competitiveness, and cheaper access for companies and individuals to land.
 Rent-seeking forces, such as neoclassical economists, banking, real estate, media and other monopoly interests will obviously endeavour once again to sell a switch of emphasis from income tax to greater reliance on the goods and services tax as the necessary ‘tax reform’.
 Having learnt the lesson of the mining tax, let’s hope Australians are now up to defeating this canard, the GST being a more regressive manner of taxing incomes, having no threshold at all, and failing to capture what overseas ‘investors’ owe to the nation.
 On party lines, politicians beholden to special interests will be difficult to convince, but let’s trust Australians can hold them to account as individuals.
-We have current land values on all properties in Australia, so within a VIMMLBUTT package perhaps, does an all-in land tax remain such a forlorn hope to allay the upcoming financial depression?
+We have current land values on all properties in Australia, so, within a VIMMLBUTT package, maybe an all-in land tax offers hope to allay the upcoming financial depression?